Lynaiss/Portfolio/README.md

 --INSTALLATION--

-* Dark version and Nvbar variants have been added to v2.
+* Dark version and Navbar variants have been added to v2.
 Light one has no denominator.
 To view screenshots of both go to Theme Samples.
 Download only one of these versions and follow instructions with that one.  https://github.com/Lynaiss/Portfolio/blob/master/Theme%20Samples%20v2.jpg

 1. To use this theme, Download the version you want.
 Download links:
 Light - https://github.com/Lynaiss/Portfolio/blob/master/Portfolio%20Theme%20by%20Colorlib%20via%20Lynaiss%20v2.zip